Setting up the OpenTelemetry Demo in Docker

 The Splunk Distribution of the OpenTelemetry Collector is running, and is sending metrics and traces to Splunk Observability Cloud.
 Now, we can get logs into Splunk Cloud Platform as well.
 Our Splunk OpenTelemetry Collector has already been configured to send data to Splunk Cloud Platform via the splunk_hec exporter.

-However, our collector is not currently receiving logs.
-To initiate this process, see Getting Docker log data into Splunk Cloud Platform.
+While the collector is configured to export logs to Splunk platform, it is not currently configured to receive logs.
+To address this, see Getting Docker log data into Splunk Cloud Platform.